rhymeyang/Se/docs/304/102_Frameworks.md

 ### Project Management Tools:

-- MS Project: Detailed scheduling, resource allocation for managing cybersecurity projects.
+- **MS Project**: Detailed scheduling, resource allocation for managing cybersecurity projects.
-- Visio: Process mapping for security protocols, data flow diagrams, network infrastructure.
+- **Visio**: Process mapping for security protocols, data flow diagrams, network infrastructure.
-- Jira/Confluence: Useful for Agile teams, tracking tasks, and collaboration on security updates.
+- **Jira/Confluence**: Useful for Agile teams, tracking tasks, and collaboration on security updates.
-- GitHub: Version control for security patches and compliance documents.
+- **GitHub**: Version control for security patches and compliance documents.
 - ### Communication Tools:
-- Slack/Teams: For real-time communication between engineering, IT, legal, and compliance.
+- **Slack/Teams**: For real-time communication between engineering, IT, legal, and compliance.
-- Trello: Kanban boards for task tracking and assigning security updates.
+- **Trello**: Kanban boards for task tracking and assigning security updates.

 ### Activity / Discussion

-Scenario: “You're managing a project to secure a new autonomous vehicle fleet.
+**Scenario**: “You're managing a project to secure a new autonomous vehicle fleet.
 What are the most critical risks you would identify, and how would you prioritize addressing them?”

-Group Activity: Work in teams (max.3) to outline a basic risk management plan using the tools introduced.
+**Group Activity**: Work in teams (max.3) to outline a basic risk management plan using the tools introduced.

-Prompt: "How do you see the unique challenges of automobility cybersecurity influencing project management decisions?"
+**Prompt**: "How do you see the unique challenges of automobility cybersecurity influencing project management decisions?"

 ## Q & A